bereketDeneke/decision_tree_pro1/README.md

 ﻿# decision_tree_pro1

-The full update will be commited by tommorow.
+The full update will be made by tommorow.